 You might be wondering how you can increase your chances of securing a bank loan.

-Ultimately, you’re more likely to be granted a loan if you’re purchasing an existing business with a successful trading history.
+Another benefit of buying a business is that, ultimately, you’re more likely to be granted a loan if you’re purchasing an existing business with successful trading history.

 You’ll also need to provide the following information:

 - Information about your business experience, skills, and financial past.

 - The company’s audited accounts for three years

 - A deposit ranging from 15-50% of the business’s sale price, dependent on your circumstances.

 - Potentially some added financial security, such as guarantees against a property